ecos-platypus/shim-review/README.md

 -------------------------------------------------------------------------------
 Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.
 -------------------------------------------------------------------------------
-The build is executed via `docker build --no-cache --pull -t ecos-shim .
+The build is executed via `docker build --no-cache --pull -t shim-ecos:15.5 .
 2>&1 | tee build.log` in the repository root.
 The flags `--no-cache` and `--pull` ensure that `build.log` contains all steps of the build process.
 The `build.log` file in root of the repository is the output of our shim build.